rkgallaway/35-project-cms/LAB.md

 * Add a new record to the model

 ## Requirements
-* Fork the repository and install the react application on your local environment
+* Fork the repository, unzip, and install the react application on your local environment
-* Develop and test locally
+* Develop and test locally instead of at Code Sandbox
   * You will need to rename the `env` file to `.env`
   * Add a `.gitignore` file so you don't check-in your node modules.
   * Remove .env from your .gitignore.
 AWS will need this do your build properly